lume/element/README.md

 import {
-	Element, // A base class for LUME custom elements attribute, // A property decorator to map attributes to properties reactive, // A property decorator to make a property reactive css, // A no-op identity function (useful to enable CSS syntax highlighting in various text editors) } from '@lume/element'
+	Element, // A base class for LUME custom elements attribute, // A property decorator to map attributes to properties signal, // A property decorator to make a property reactive css, // A no-op identity function (useful to enable CSS syntax highlighting in various text editors) } from '@lume/element'